What to do in Ourense

 Entroido (The Galician Carnival)

-Held between February and March, Entroido is one of Ourense’s most traditional and irreverent festivals.
-With ancient origins, this carnival celebration has survived historical bans and is characterised by humour and playful subversion.
-During Entroido, wearing a costume is a must—those who don’t dress up risk having to buy drinks at the local bars!
-The festival is also known for its traditional dish, orejas, which can be either sweet (made with eggs and flour) or savoury, prepared with pig’s ear, salt, and paprika.
-For carnival enthusiasts, the city also hosts a Summer Entroido in September, bringing back the festive spirit in the height of summer.
+Celebrated between February and March, Entroido is one of Ourense's most characteristic and lively festivals.
+With ancient origins, it has survived historical bans and is known for its humour and playful subversion.
+Wearing a costume is essential; those who don't often end up "buying a round" in the local bars.
+The festival is also known for its traditional dish, orejas, which can be sweet (made with eggs and flour) or savoury, prepared with pig's ear seasoned with salt and paprika.
+For those who enjoy carnival celebrations, the city also hosts a Summer Entroido in September, bringing the festive spirit back during the warmer months.